Sequal32/yourcontrols/Readme.md

     Try all of these options in this order, until one works for you.

-    **Cloud P2P**
+    **Butt P2P**
-    Cloud P2P utilizes a rendezvous server in order to connect two computers behind a router.
+    Butt P2P utilizes a rendezvous server in order to connect two computers behind a router.
 Dependending on your router, this may fail and you'll have to use other connection methods. *This is the preferred method*.

     1. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
     2. Click `Start Server`
     3. Give the provided session code to the joiners.

-    **Cloud Host**
+    **Butt Host**
-    Cloud Host utilizes a hosted server that *relays* traffic between computers.
+    Butt Host utilizes a hosted server that *relays* traffic between computers.
 Because of the high traffic this uses, the current connection limit is capped at 100.

     1. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.